dotnet/docs/docs/csharp/tutorials/exploration/records.md

 - A virtual `Equals` method whose parameter is the record type.
 - An override of <xref:System.Object.GetHashCode?displayProperty=nameWithType>.
 - Methods for `operator ==` and `operator !=`.
-- An override of <xref:System.Object.ToString?displayProperty=nameWithType>.

-Record types implement <xref:System.IEquatable%601?displayProperty=nameWithType>.
+- Record types implement <xref:System.IEquatable%601?displayProperty=nameWithType>.

+In addition, records provide an override of <xref:System.Object.ToString?displayProperty=nameWithType>.
 The compiler synthesizes methods for copying records, and for displaying records using <xref:System.Object.ToString?displayProperty=nameWithType>.
 You'll explore those members as you write the code for this tutorial.
+In addition, records support `with` expressions to enable non-destructive mutation of records.

 You can also declare *positional records* using a more concise syntax.
 The compiler synthesizes more methods for you when you declare positional records:

-- A primary constructor
+- A primary constructor whose parameters match the positional parameters on the record declaration.
-- Public init-only properties for each parameter of a primary constructor
+- Public init-only properties for each parameter of a primary constructor.
-- A `Deconstruct` method to extract properties from the record
+- A `Deconstruct` method to extract properties from the record.

-In addition, positional records support `with` expressions to enable non-destructive mutation of records.

 ## Build temperature data